 - Potassium and phosphorus found in peas also make it supportive of bone health.

 - The combination of peas’ resistant starch and fiber make it supportive of healthy blood sugar control and encourages a healthy glycemic response, making peas an appropriate starchy vegetable choice for people with diabetes.

-If you’ve ever enjoyed sugar snap or snow peas, both varieties of Pisum sativum, then you’re familiar with pea pods, technically called the pericarp.
+If you’ve ever enjoyed sugar snap or snow peas, both varieties of Pisum sativum, then you are familiar with pea pods, technically called the pericarp.
 Pea pods are high in antioxidants, including quercetin, tannins, flavonoids, and vitamin C, which offer our cells protection from oxidative damage.
-Interestingly, the mix of microbes in the soil where pea vines are grown influences the nutritional value of peas and pea pods and can even increase the antioxidants and antioxidant activity in the plant.
-These antioxidants scavenge reactive oxidant species (ROS), and when plants have improved ROS scavenging abilities, they are better able to protect themselves from pathogens and damaging environmental factors, and they also provide better nutrition to the humans that eat them.3
+Interestingly, the mix of microbes in the soil where pea vines are grown influences the nutritional value of peas and pea pods, and can even increase the antioxidants and antioxidant activity in the plant.
+These antioxidants scavenge reactive oxidant species (ROS).
+When plants have improved ROS scavenging abilities, they are better able to protect themselves from pathogens and damaging environmental factors.
+They also provide better nutrition to the humans that eat them.3

 Pea Vines and Leaves

-With such a wide variety of pea parts to explore, it’s certainly worth taking a second look at the common pea, as well as the rest of the pea-yielding plant.
+With such a wide variety of pea parts to explore, it is certainly worth taking a second look at the common pea, as well as the rest of the pea-yielding plant.